This virtual folder works in Windows Vista or better.

 For this TAR folder sample, reading the entire directory structure is a fairly speedy process so the sample uses a caching mechanism already available in the C++ framework by putting the list in the

 CNseFileSystemderived class.
 This class is carried around along with the

 IShellFolderinstance and its offspring as the Windows Explorer already tries to reuse a single instance for optimized throughput.
 But when implementing a virtual file-system on a slower media, you'll need to cleverly cache lists to give the expected user experience in Windows Explorer.

 This sample runs on Windows Vista or better.
-It uses APIs specific to the Vista version of Windows since this version offers several improvements for developing shell extensions.
-If you wish to explore the possibilities for supporting older versions of Windows, check out my ADF View sample.
+It uses APIs specific to the versions of Windows after Windows XP since they offer several improvements for developing shell extensions.
+If you wish to explore the possibilities for supporting older instances of Windows, check out my ADF View sample.